bufferapp/android-guidelines/project_style_guidelines.md

 ### 2.3.1 Use self=-closing tags

-When a View in an XML layout does not have any child views, self closing tags should be used.
+When a View in an XML layout does not have any child views, self-closing tags should be used.

 Do: